| (erroneously: Argyris appollinaria) STERRHINAE, GEOMETRIDAE, GEOMETROIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The adult moths of this species are white or pale yellow, with a round brown spot on each forewing, and dribbles of silver across it continuing across the hindwings.
 The wingspan is about 3.5 cms.

-The species is found across Asia, including :
+The species has been found across Asia, including :

 and is also found in Australia in